Skip to content

 Improved health outcomes

 Extensive research has demonstrated the benefits of patient-centered care, particularly for improving clinical outcomes.
 Patient-centered care can improve knowledge regarding health conditions and treatment plans, as well as perceptions of care.
 Patient-centered care can also encourage patients to take an active role in condition management, which can help improve their mental and physical well-being.
-(15)(17)
+(21)(24)

 Additionally, low health literacy is associated with poorer health outcomes.
 (11) By integrating a patient-centered approach that incorporates tailored education, patients can leave your office with the knowledge and confidence they need to reach their health goals successfully.
-(18)
+(26)

 Reduced cost burden for patients

 Patient-centered care is associated with reduced healthcare utilization and, consequently, lower annual medical costs for patients.
-According to a 2011 study of over 500 patients, those who received patient-centered care over the course of a year had significantly fewer annual visits to specialty care practitioners and required fewer hospitalizations and laboratory or diagnostic testing.
+According to a 2011 study of over 500 patients, those who received patient-centered care over the course of a year had significantly fewer annual visits to specialty care providers and required fewer hospitalizations and laboratory or diagnostic testing.
 (6)

 Increased treatment adherence

 A 2016 meta-analysis demonstrated that patient-centered care is associated with improvements in treatment adherence, a measurement of how closely a patient’s behaviors follow an agreed-upon prescription or therapeutic regimen.
-It’s suggested that emphasizing the clinical benefits of adhering to a treatment plan versus simply instructing patients to take their medications or supplements as directed is a successful approach for improving treatment adherence.
+It’s suggested that emphasizing the clinical benefits of adhering to a treatment plan versus instructing patients to take their medications or supplements as directed is a successful approach for improving treatment adherence.
 (10)

 Man taking supplements